agustinruatta/time-tracker/README.md

 # Disclaimers

 TimeTracker is just a draft project.
-Do not aim to find a Project with good programming practices (Like dependencies injection) or correct files structure.
+Do not aim to find a project with good programming practices (Like dependencies injection) or correct files structure.